- Save on hotels, restaurants, spas & more with Travelzoo

 There is usually 1 day with some rain in Harare in September and the average monthly rainfall is 6mm.

-Browse the sunrise & sunset times for Harare in September 2020.
-Select a month to view Harare sunrise & sunset times for the next twelve months.
+Browse the sunrise and sunset times for Harare in September 2021.
+Select a month to view Harare sunrise & sunset times for the next 12 months.

 |Date||Sunrise times||Sunset times|